realistschuckle/nodemock/README.md

 Mockingbird is a fork of NodeMock 0.2.17 that introduces specific capabilities that allow mocking functions to accept and return values based on functions and not just static values.
-These capabilities are for now (as of version 0.3.0 of Mockingbird) the only differences with NodeMock.
+These capabilities are for now (as of version 0.3.0 of Mockingbird) the only differences with NodeMock though more features are planned to be added in the future.

 The documentation below is an udpated version of NodeMock's, and the names Mockingbird and NodeMock are used interchangeably.